 I already have a Patent on My Product or Idea.

-By definition, when you patent a product idea, this means you have been given a grant by the government that confers upon the creator of an invention the sole right to make, use and sell that invention for a set period of time.
+It’s important to know when issued a patent on your product idea, this means you have been given a grant by the government that confers upon the creator of an invention the sole right to make, use and sell that invention for a set period of time.

 Can I get the Patent on My New Invention Noticed by a Corporation?